-In May, debate in Parliament on the Norwegian crisis led to a vote of no confidence toward Neville Chamberlain.
-On May 10, 1940, King George VI appointed Churchill as prime minister and minister of defense.
+On May 10, 1940, Chamberlain resigned and King George VI appointed Churchill as prime minister and minister of defense.

 Within hours, the German army began its Western Offensive, invading the Netherlands, Belgium and Luxembourg.
 Two days later, German forces entered France.
 As clouds of war darkened over Europe, Britain stood alone against the onslaught.

 Churchill was to serve as prime minister of Great Britain from 1940 to 1945, leading the country through World War II until Germany’s surrender.